 © Carlos Aguilera

-The region of the Gulf of California and the Mexican Pacific harbors incredible biological diversity and represents more than 70% of national fishery production.
+The Gulf of California harbors incredible biological diversity and represents more than 70% of national fishery production.
 Despite this importance, only one in ten fisheries are managed sustainably, demonstrating the importance of focusing on the remaining fisheries in need of management improvement, conducting stock assessments, and implementing responsive harvest strategies.
 One of the challenges lies in limited resources for fisheries management, of which a majority are directed towards industrial or larger scale fisheries, which are important for export markets.
-However, it is important to recognize the vital role that artisanal fisheries play in Mexico; more than 250,000 fishers depend directly on this activity and this sector represents more than 23% of national fishery production.
+However, it is important to recognize the vital role that artisanal fisheries play in Mexico— more than 250,000 fishers depend directly on this activity and this sector represents more than 23% of national fishery production.

 The Alaska Department of Fish and Game (ADFG) is tasked with writing fishery management plans for state managed rockfish.
 In late 2019, the FishPath Tool was applied by the data stewards, scientists, biologist and managers to begin this daunting task.
 This overall team first divided into small groups, with each group walking through all three Tool questionnaires separately.
 The small groups then joined together to compare and ultimately settle on answers, documenting any discrepancies and nuances.
 Any lingering questions were flagged, with FishPath experts at NOAA Fisheries providing clarification through remote meetings.
 These questionnaires primarily allowed the researchers to identify which stock assessments methods to investigate further or work toward in the future, as well as which management measures were best suited for their management system.
 It also identified where data collection could be improved.
 In early 2020, ADFG has now organized and moved forward on its next steps through FishPath by preparing data, conducting stock assessments, and developing control rules.
 Within the next year, the agency hopes to have fully realized fishery management plans, stock assessments and control rules, with outlined next steps.